 We should not forget the character of the Roman citizen.
 He (and I mean “He”) was not only a member of a family but first and foremost a member of a military clan which had to fight for survival and honour.
-Each Roman citizen was traditionally a soldier-fighter who had to spend a considerable amount of time abroad at war and in real danger of getting savaged by a barbarian.
+Each Roman citizen was traditionally a soldier-fighter-citizen who had to spend a considerable amount of time abroad at war and in real danger of getting savaged by a barbarian.
 At least until Marius thought of having a professional army.

 The Roman citizen was also deeply respectful of his deceased ancestors, performing morning rituals and prayers to the souls of his forefathers through puppets called “Lares” which were ever present in the household.
 The household fire would also be continuously alight in honour of the goddess Vesta.
 A phallic symbol over the doorway was not an uncommon symbol placed there to bring abundance.

 The individual was first and foremost part of a military household and its ancestors, even if perhaps a little later the great wealth, luxury and Greek culture softened them up, which even in its day caused them much debate and concern.